- Getting Started

-Kalamazoo’s original and best Learn to Skate program is back with two sessions before the end of the year.
+Kalamazoo’s original and best Learn to Skate program is back with two sessions (one in the fall, one in the winter) before the end of the season.
 KOHA’s Learn to Skate program was designed and implemented by a Western Michigan University graduate student with a hockey and education background.
 Thousands of young people have learned to skate with KOHA.
 KOHA Learn to Skate is open to girls and boys, whether they have an interest in playing hockey or not.

-Pictured: Nick Bootland (Head Coach, K Wings) & Jeff Blashill (Head Coach, Grand Rapids Griffins) & their sons
+Pictured: Nick Bootland (Head Coach, K Wings) & Jeff Blashill (Head Coach, Detroit Red Wings) & their sons

 Photo courtesy: John Gilroy